DoctorKisow/Document-Library/Document Library/Document Library.md

 🔗 [C<sup>2</sup> Matrix](https://www.thec2matrix.com)
 <br/>

-The C2 Matrix website is a comprehensive resource for understanding Command and Control (C2) frameworks used in cybersecurity.
-It offers detailed information on various C2 frameworks, including installation guides, usage instructions, and set up for attack infrastructure in Red and Purple Team exercises.
+The C<sup>2</sup> Matrix website is a comprehensive resource for understanding Command and Control (C<sup>2</sup>) frameworks used in cybersecurity.
+It offers detailed information on various C<sup>2</sup> frameworks, including installation guides, usage instructions, and setup for attack infrastructure in Red and Purple Team exercises.
 The site features a maintained Google Sheets matrix, lab environment details, and resources for new users.
 Contributions and feedback are encouraged to enhance the repository [^24].

 A link to a Google spreadsheet containing a list of available command control servers with different capabilities is listed in a matrix (p.
 354).